Cod Wars: Second Cod War (1972–1973)

 On 16 September 1973, Joseph Luns, Secretary-General of NATO, arrived in Reykjavík to talk with Icelandic ministers, who had been pressed to leave NATO, as it had been of no help to Iceland in the conflict.
 Britain and Iceland were both NATO members.
 The Royal Navy made use of bases in Iceland during the Cold War to fulfill its primary NATO duty, guarding the Greenland-Iceland-UK gap.
 After a series of talks within NATO, British warships were recalled on 3 October.
 Trawlermen played Rule Britannia! over their radios, as they had done when the Royal Navy entered the waters.
 They also played "The Party's Over".
 An agreement was signed on 8 November to limit British fishing activities to certain areas inside the 50 nmi limit.
 The agreement, resolving the dispute, was approved by the Althing on 13 November 1973.

 The agreement was based on the premise that British trawlers would limit their annual catch to no more than 130,000 tons.
-The Icelanders were reportedly prepared to settle for 156,000 tons in July 1972 but had increased their demands by spring of 1973 and coffered 117,000 tons (the British demanded 145,000 tons in spring 1973).
+The Icelanders were reportedly prepared to settle for 156,000 tons in July 1972 but had increased their demands by spring of 1973 and offered 117,000 tons (the British demanded 145,000 tons in spring 1973).
 The agreement expired in November 1975, and the third "Cod War" began.
 The Second Cod War threatened Iceland's membership in NATO and the US military presence in Iceland.
 It was the closest that Iceland has come to canceling its bilateral Defence Agreement with the US.
 Icelandic NATO membership and hosting of US military had considerable importance to Cold War strategy because of Iceland's location in the middle of the GIUK gap.
 After the entry of the Royal Navy into the contested waters, at any given time, four frigates and an assortment of tugboats would generally protect the British trawling fleet.
 Over the course of this Cod War, a total of 32 British frigates had entered the contested waters.